Shop All

 What is the difference between Mueloliva Picuda and Classica Extra Virgin olive oils?

-While both Mueloliva Picuda and Classica are 100% Extra Virgin olive oils, there are some big differences between the two:
+While both Mueloliva Picuda and Classica are 100% Extra Virgin olive oils, made in Spain in Mueloliva's oil mill, there are some big differences between the two:

-• Olive Source: Classica is made from Hojiblanca and Picual olives.
-Picuda is made from Picudo olives.
+• Olive Source: Classica is made from a blend of Hojiblanca and Picual olives.
+Picuda is made from early-harvested Picudo olive variety.

-• Taste and Aroma: Picuda olive oil has a more intense taste and aroma.
-Classica has a much lighter taste and aroma.
+• Taste and Aroma: Picuda EVOO has a more robust taste and aroma.
+Classica has a much milder taste and aroma.

-Here is our step-by-step process to make Mueloliva Olive Oil:
+Here is our step-by-step process to make Mueloliva Olive Oils:

 1. Picking: In Andalusia, Spain, Mueloliva's seasoned experts handpick the best Picudo, Hojiblanca, and Picual olives each harvest season.
 The olives are quickly transported to our facility to keep them fresh.

 2. Cold-Pressing: The olives get a good wash, then they're pressed to extract the oil, always under a cool 27 degrees.
-The oil is separated from the pulp in our no-heat, no-chemical process.
+The oil is separated from the pulp in our no-heat, no-chemical, cold-pressing process.

-5. Pomace Oil: Remember the Leftover pulp from pressing?
-We use solvents to extract any remaining oil from this pulp, refine and filter it.
+5. Pomace Oil: During the cold-pressing process, there is a limited amount of olive oil that can be extracted.
+The remaining pulp still contains olive oil.
+We use solvents to extract any remaining oil from this pulp.
+The oil is then further refined and filtered to remove any trace of these solvents.
 Finally, we blend it with Classica Extra Virgin to make Mueloliva Pomace olive oil.

 6. Export: All our olive oil variants — Extra Virgin, Extra Light, and Pomace olive oil — are ready to be shipped off to over 70 countries worldwide, including Pakistan.